 Suzanne shook her head, glancing fearfully at him.

-The sound of the front door opening had Tania scuttling silently out through what he had taken for a cupboard, leaving the two of them alone.
-The girl hastily gathered up the tea set and plate on the tray and headed for the door Tania had used.
+The sound of the front door opening had Tania scuttling out, leaving them alone.
+The girl hastily gathered up the crockery and headed for the door Tania had used.

-“Ah Baron, I’m glad to find you still here,” the Abbess said as she entered.
+“Ah Baron, I’m glad you’re still here,” the Abbess said as she entered.
 Noticing that Suzanne was not there, she enquired after the girl.

 “She cleared away the remains of tea.”

 “Well Baron, you haven’t told me the reason for your visit.
-I’m sure you didn’t come all the way from London just to pay us a social call.”
+I’m sure you didn’t come just for a social call.”

 “I have a favour to ask.”